polykarposT/Tissue-Sample-Collection/README.md

 ```
 Tissue_sample is the name of the project.

 After this command you will be able to see in the directory a new folder with the name of the project.
-In order to get in folder type:
+In order to get in the folder type:
 ```
 cd tissue_sample
 ```